mylena-s/assembly_project/README.md

 * Small file manipulation scripts: python or bash scripts used for small taks can be found on /others

 ### Example scripts
-Examples of bash scripts used for executing the pipeline are found on /examples
+Examples of bash scripts used for executing the pipeline are found in /examples

 All software was installed using mamba or otherwise stated in software/install.sh